Extreme depolarization for any spin: Isotropic depolarization

 where $\mathcal{A}_1$ is the measure of anticoherence to order $1$ of $|\psi_0\rangle$ defined in Eq.~\eqref{ACR} and expressible as

-Equation~\eqref{ratet0} relates superdecoherence to anticoherence because the term scaling quadratically with the number of qubits is directly proportional to $\mathcal{A}_1$.
-This term vanishes for spin-coherent states ($\mathcal{A}_1=0$) and is maximal for anticoherent states ($\mathcal{A}_1=1$), which consequently display the largest depolarisation rate $\dpuritydt\big|_{t=0}=-\gamma N(N+2)$.
+Equation~\eqref{ratet0} relates superdecoherence to anticoherence (and thus to entanglement of $|\psi_0\rangle$, see Sec.~\ref{SymmMultiQubit}) because the term scaling quadratically with the number of qubits is directly proportional to $\mathcal{A}_1$.
+This term vanishes for spin-coherent states ($\mathcal{A}_1=0$) and is maximal for anticoherent states ($\mathcal{A}_1=1$), which consequently display the largest depolarization rate $\dpuritydt\big|_{t=0}=-\gamma N(N+2)$.

 Higher-order time derivatives of the purity can be evaluated by repeated use of the set of equations \eqref{setequR}.
 For example, at any time $t$, we have for the second-order time derivative of $R$

 The quantity $\ddot{R}$ does not only depend on $\purity(\rho)$ and $\purity(\rho_{N-1})$ as $\dot{R}$ did, but also on $\purity(\rho_{N-2})$, the purity of the reduced density matrix of $N-2$ qubits.
 For $\rho$ an initial pure state $\ket{\psi_0}\bra{\psi_0}$, Eq.~\eqref{Rddt0} can be rewritten as